Two Contractors Measuring for a Barn Door

 60 in 64 in 128 in

 For longer tracks, junction plates join two sections end-to-end to achieve any length.
 Kits requiring tracks over 7'6" ship as multiple sections with junction plates included.
-See our junction plate guide for installation detail.
+See our junction plate guide.

 Bypass track length formulas